cabo/with-expert-review/draft-bormann-gendispatch-with-expert-review.md

      allocations described in Section 2 are met, particularly conditions (c) and (d).
-     For the registration policies defined in {{augment}} of RFC-XXXX, the WG chairs first request review and approval from the Designated Expert.
+     For the registration policies defined in {{augment}} of RFC-XXXX, IANA will ask the Designated Expert(s) to approve the early allocation before registration.
+     In addition, WG chairs are encouraged to consult the Expert(s) early during the early allocation process.

 [^XXXX]